kshetline/ligatures-limited/README.md

 ## Code ligatures _only where you want them_, not where you don't

-I enjoy using ligature fonts for coding so that symbols like arrows (`=>`) look like arrows (<span style="position: relative; top: 0.1em; display: inline-block;font-size: 1.75em; height: 1em">`⇒`</span>) and less-than-or-equal signs (`<=`) look like the real thing from math class (`≤`).
+I enjoy using ligature fonts for coding so that symbols like arrows (`=>`) look like arrows (`⇒`) and does-not-equal signs (`!=`) look like the real thing from math class (`≠`).
 The problem is that, even with some of the contextual smarts build into ligature fonts like Fira Code, ligatures have a knack of popping up where you don't want them.

 <img src="https://shetline.com/readme/ligatures-limited/v1.0.0/without_suppressed_ligatures.jpg" width="407" height="67" alt="Without ligature suppression">
 <br>
 <img src="https://shetline.com/readme/ligatures-limited/v1.0.0/with_suppressed_ligatures.jpg" width="407" height="67" alt="With ligature suppression">

-*Ligatures Limited* is designed to make the rendering of ligatures context-dependent.
+*Ligatures Limited* is designed to make the rendering of ligatures more context-dependent.

 In the top image, you can see ligatures that don't make sense where they are — in the regex, where three different characters are being checked (not one big two-headed arrow), and the oddly formatted asterisks in the message string.